-The regular practice of mindfulness has many positive effects on your physical, mental and spiritual health.
-It is one of the most powerful self-care tools you can use to relieve stress, alleviate pain, decrease anxiety, improve mood, increase inner peace and awareness, and promote a richer, more meaningful and fulfilling life overall.
-So finding ways to increase this activity should be a primary component in your health care plan.
+The regular practice of mindfulness has many positive effects on our physical, mental and spiritual health.
+It is one of the most powerful self-care tools we can use to relieve stress, alleviate pain, decrease anxiety, improve mood, sleep better, increase inner peace and awareness, and promote a richer, more meaningful and fulfilling life overall.
+That is why I believe, finding more ways to be mindful in your daily should be a primary component of all self-care plans.

+The “secret” to becoming more mindful is to simply bring your full attention to every activity throughout your day and be fully present.
+No matter what that activity is.
 Unfortunately, many people go throughout their day without really being present in anything.
-The “secret” to becoming more mindful is to simply bring your full attention to every activity throughout your day.
-No matter what that activity is.

 Here are a few examples to get you started.

 1. Communing with Nature

 Just sit in your backyard or a park and focus your complete concentration on the sky, clouds, sunset, or trees.
 Don’t just look at them; go into them.
 Feel them completely.
 Sink into them.

 Be completely absorbed and one with nature.
 This can be accomplished as well by looking out a window if getting outside isn’t always possible.

 Apply the same principle to the cooing of a dove, the song of a cricket, call of a frog, the sun against your skin, the petals of a flower or plant, a rock in your hand, etc. Allow yourself to be consumed and swept away by the experience.

 I think the wind is incredibly spiritual and there are so many different ways to connect with it.
 One option is to listen to it rustle through the leaves on a tree.
 Travel with the wind.
 Be the leaves on the tree.
 Be one with the sound of the rustling leaves.